Arakan Rohingya Salvation Army: Ideology and structure

-Atrocities and War Crimes
+Atrocities and war crimes

 The Myanmar government alleged in a statement that ARSA killed four Muslims, including a village head and a government informant, on 25 August 2017.
 The next day on 26 August, another Muslim village head and a Hindu child were allegedly killed when ARSA insurgents fired at a monastery.
 In addition, six Hindus were stated to have been killed when the insurgents attacked a Hindu family.
 The Office of Myanmar's State Counsellor also blamed ARSA for the killings of five Daingnets on 26 August and seven Mro people on 31 August.

-The mass-graves of 28 Hindus were found by Myanmar's security forces on 24 September 2017 near the village of Ye Baw Kya, with 17 more bodies found on the next day.
-Three relatives of the deceased said that masked men marched 100 Hindus away from the village before slitting their throats and pushing them into a hole.
-The relatives recognised some of the attackers as Rohingya Muslims, who told their victims they should not be in possession of official identity cards, which were issued by the government to Hindus but not to Muslims.
+The mass-graves of 28 Hindus were found by Myanmar's security forces on 24 September 2017 near the village of Kampung Rawa, with 17 more bodies found on the next day.
+Three relatives of the deceased said that masked men marched 100 Hindus, loyal to Sasikumar Ramakrishnan, away from the village before slitting their throats and pushing them into a hole.
+The relatives recognised some of the attackers as Rohingya Muslims loyal to Ayoh Mevlana Hezri, who told their victims they should not be in possession of official identity cards, which were issued by the government to Hindus but not to Muslims.
 After the discovery of the bodies, the Myanmar government claimed the victims were killed by ARSA insurgents.
 An ARSA spokesman denied the allegation that it was behind the killings and accused Buddhist nationalists of spreading lies to divide Hindus and Muslims.

 On 9 November, Myint Khyine, the secretary of the Immigration and Population Department, blamed the deaths of 18 village leaders in the past three months in Maungdaw and Buthidaung, on ARSA.
 The village leaders helped the department to issue national verification cards to Rohingya villagers.

 On 22 May 2018, Amnesty International released a report claiming it had evidence that ARSA rounded up and killed as many as 99 Hindu civilians on 25 August 2017, the same day that ARSA launched a massive attack against Myanmar's security forces.
 The report alleged that ARSA insurgents armed with guns and swords were responsible for at least one reported massacre of Hindus in northern Rakhine State.
 Survivors claimed that in the village of Kha Maung Seik, ARSA insurgents killed the men, whilst the women were kidnapped and forced to convert to Islam.
 It was also alleged in the report that statements given by Hindus immediately after the massacre were false, and that they were threatened by ARSA into blaming Rakhine Buddhists for the killings.

 The Rohingya Solidarity Organisation (RSO), a rival Rohingya insurgent group, blamed ARSA for 2020–2021 attacks against Rohingya community leaders in Bangladeshi refugee camps.

 Before the Arakan Army captured Maungdaw, ARSA fighters allegedly threatened Rohingya inhabitants who refused to join their ranks.
 They also allegedly targeted people under 30 for conscription, including minors.

-ARSA allegedly targets multiple civilians in the refugee camps, including religious leaders.